jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

   (a) failing to disclose information required to be disclosed:
   (b) failing to disclose information in the form or within the time required:
   (c) disclosing information under an information disclosure requirement that is false or misleading.
-(3) The amount of pecuniary penalty must not, in respect of each act or omission, exceed $500,000 in the case of an individual, or $5,000,000 in the case of a body corporate.
+(3) The amount of pecuniary penalty must not, in respect of each act or omission, exceed $500,000 in the case of an individual, or $5,000,000 in any other case.
 (4) In determining the amount of pecuniary penalty, the court must have regard to all relevant matters, including— (a) the nature and extent of the contravention; and (b) the circumstances in which the contravention took place (including whether the contravention was intentional, inadvertent, or caused by negligence); and